Icinga/icingaweb2-module-training/doc/40-Configuration-and-Resources.md

 Everything will get written to `/etc/icingaweb2/modules/training/config.ini`

-We can now open our DatabaseConfigForm we can enter `assets.sqlite` and save.
+We can now open our DatabaseConfigForm, where we can enter `assets.sqlite` and save.
 Our config should now look like this:

 ```
 [Database]